 dvc checkout

-).
-If you check out a Git commit whose associated data has not yet been downloaded from remote storage (e.g., after cloning a repository or switching to a very old branch), dvc checkout
+The dvc checkout command relies on the required data version being present in the DVC local cache (typically located in .dvc/cache).
+If you check out a Git commit whose associated data has not yet been downloaded from remote storage (e.g., after cloning a repository or switching to a very old branch), dvc checkout might report that the data is missing.

-In this scenario, you first need to fetch the required data from your configured DVC remote storage using dvc pull
+In this scenario, you first need to fetch the required data from your configured DVC remote storage using dvc pull:

 # After git checkout commit-A